 - Stop living in the past.
 Instead, see your divorce as an opportunity for transformative growth.
 Learn strategies that will shift your mindset, maintain your dignity and consistently put your best self forth during and after your divorce.

-Bridgers have experience: The lawyers, mediators, divorce coaches, child specialists, and financial professionals (CDFAs) work together, when needed, to help couples end their marriage peacefully.
-We are not a law firm.
-We are five independent lawyers/mediators, a mediator, two divorce coaches/mediators, a psychotherapist/child specialist, and two certified divorce financial analysts (CDFAs).
+Bridgers have experience: The lawyers, mediators, divorce coaches, child specialists, and financial neutrals work together, when needed, to help couples end their marriage peacefully.
+We are not a firm.
+We are five independent lawyers/mediators, a mediator, two divorce coaches/mediators, a psychotherapist, two child specialists, and two financial neutrals.
 We work full-time with families in transition to find out-of-court solutions.
 We encourage problem solving, communication and healthy co-parenting.
 We empower couples to create a lasting resolution that fulfills their needs.

 WE DO THIS BY: